MMACS11DC1-2025/class-exercises-Jeremy-wong123/6.7/README.md

+My program:
+I plan to make a program that ooks at pictures of stars and then generates a table of data for each star depending on the colour of the star.
+I am able to determine this with good knowledge of the stars and the HR diagram(Red stars are colder and blue stars are hottest).
+Therefore based on finding the colour majority of each star I can determine what type of star it is and then identify it's aproximate temperature and type.

 1.
 I will use a nested for loop to iterate over the entire image checking if it's either yellow, red, orange, white or blue recording a total ammount of each pixel in a list called 'all'.
 I will then nest the nest forloop in a for loop that will run 10 times to iterate over 10 different images